YukonWRB/WRBtools/README.md

 1. Each function **must** be accompanied by a test file.

 2. Each test file **must** thoroughly test the related function to ensure that package outputs remain consistent and usable by all other packages.

+3. Strongly consider building tests at the outset, or at least sketching out what you plan to test.
+This should go hand in hand with defining the desired function outputs.